jaxsonpd/trimware-sw/README.md

 # flight-sim-software

-Software to interact with the flight simulator hardware
+This repository contains the software that is used to run on the flight simulator hardware developed and stored in jaxsonpd/flight-sim-hardware.

+## Architecture

+This project is comprised of two programs.
+One to perform communication directly with the hardware and the second which handles communication with msfs2020.